 It’s also important to understand that when working in sport, there’s lots of good thing about it, but there’s lots of challenging things as well.
 You certainly don’t work 9–5 hours, the majority of your hours will probably be out of hours: weekends and early mornings.
 Standing out on freezing cold football fields in the middle of winter—there are lots of things to consider.
 I guess there is a bit of job insecurity too in terms of sporting team’s contracts and frequent changes in club staffing.
 Dietitians only usually get a one-year contract, they don’t sign us up for five-year contracts like the coaches and players!
 So financially, there can be some a lack of stability.
 I’ve always loved working in sport, but there are lots of things that people might not be so keen on once they get involved working in that environment!

 Saying this, I love working in sports nutrition, with elite athletes but also with all the great individuals who want to do their best to be their best!
-I have just finished a book ‘Super Food for Performance – in Work, Sport and Life’ that is due for release late October 2017 that incorporates some of the things I have learnt over the years via both theory and experience.
+I have just finished a book ‘Super Food for Performance – in Work, Sport and Life’ that incorporates some of the things I have learnt over the years via both theory and experience.
 This book is designed to help people who want to get the best out of themselves in whatever you do, and how to apply the habits of elite athletes to help you perform at your best.
 It includes plenty of practical meal and snack ideas, to not only help you understand how nutrition can impact your health, energy levels and performance but also put it into practice!

 Aidan has been exposed to the most recent and up-to-date evidence based approaches to dietetic intervention.
 Dating back to well before starting uni he has been fascinated by all things nutrition, particularly the effects of different dietary approaches on body composition and sports performance.
 Due to this passion, he has built up an extensive knowledge base in multiple areas of nutrition and is able to help clients with a variety of conditions.
 One of Aidan’s main strengths is his ability to adapt plans based on the clients desires.
 By having such a thorough understanding of optimal nutrition for different situations he is able to develop detailed meal plans for clients, or he can provide flexible guidance that can contribute to improving the clients overall quality of life.